jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-01.md

 "Yeah, Mom.
 I'm up."

 Her mother opened the door, already dressed.
 Michelle Chen looked like she hadn't slept either.
-The past six weeks had aged both her parents—new lines around her eyes, gray hairs she hadn't bothered to color, an exhaustion that went bone-deep.
+The past six weeks had aged both her parents—new lines around her eyes, streaks of gray that seemed to have appeared overnight, an exhaustion that went bone-deep.

 "I made breakfast.
 You need to eat."

-"I'm not hungry."
+"Mom, I can't—"

-"I know.
-You're eating anyway."
-Mom's voice was gentle but firm.
-"Long day ahead.
-You need strength."
+"Just try?
+Please?
+Even just the toast."

 Sophia sat up, pulling her knees to her chest.
 "What if they charge me, Mom?"